Warranty Claims Processing and Management BPO: The 2026 Retail Guide

 Warranty claims are no longer a quiet back-office task.
 They have become one of the most visible, trust-defining moments in the retail customer journey.

 This is why warranty claims processing and management BPO has moved from a cost-containment tactic to a strategic CX decision.
+Leading retailers that use specialist BPO partners report 25-35% faster warranty resolution times, 20-30% efficiency gains in post-sales operations, and measurable reductions in dispute rates and silent churn.

 What Is Warranty Claims Processing and Management in Retail?